bilgeemert/obstacle_avoidance/README.md

 ## Land Vehicle Obstacle Avoidance
-This repository contains the source code for a ROS2 package that provides an implementation of a simple land vehicle obstacle avoidance system using the sensor
+This repository contains the source code for a ROS2 package that provides an implementation of a simple land vehicle obstacle avoidance system using the sensors

 ### System Requirements
 - **OS:** [Ubuntu 22.04 (Jammy Jellyfish)](https://releases.ubuntu.com/jammy/)